euri10/pyreqwest/docs/performance.md

 enabling efficient request retrying (when done e.g. via a middleware).

 Library usually transfers ownership of its internal data structures between different functions calls, such as those sending requests or builders.
-Therefore, some instance become usable after usage.
+Therefore, some instances become unusable after usage.
 For example, after calling `Request.send()`, the `Request` instance is no longer usable.

 ### GIL releasing